NathanYee412/Blind-50-LeetCode/Week1/Week1.md

 if the value exists in there already, return True Outside of the for loop, return False.
 If the loop finishes without seeing a duplicate the first thing to do is to return False

+### Best time to buy and sell stock (1/27/2022)
+Two pointer
+l = 0, r = 1

+maxProfit = 0

+while the r pointer is less than the length of the input array,
+    check if the value at the left pointer is less than the value of the right pointer calculate the profit
+        Compare max profit to current profit

+    if the value of the left pointer is greater than the value of the right pointer set the position of the left pointer to the right

+    iter ate the right pointer

+return the max profit